This page will discuss containers and container images, as well as their use in operations and solution development.

 Credentials can be provided in several ways:

-- if you're using a custom node configuration, you (or your cloud
+If you're using a custom node configuration, you (or your cloud provider) can

 These options are explained in more detail below.